Clouds (2020 film)

 Clouds is a 2020 American biographical romantic musical drama teen film directed and produced by Justin Baldoni and written by Kara Holden from a story by Holden, Patrick Kopka, and Casey La Scala.
 It is based upon the memoir Fly a Little Higher: How God Answered a Mom's Small Prayer in a Big Way by Laura Sobiech.
-The film stars Fin Argus, Sabrina Carpenter, Madison Iseman, Neve Campbell, Tom Everett Scott, and Lil Rel Howery, and tells the story of Zach Sobiech, a teenager from Minnesota who has osteosarcoma, and decides to follow his dream of becoming a musician after finding out he is dying.
+The film stars Fin Argus, Sabrina Carpenter, Madison Iseman, Neve Campbell, Tom Everett Scott, and Lil Rel Howery.
+It tells the story of Zach Sobiech, a teenager from Minnesota who has osteosarcoma and decides to follow his dream of becoming a musician after finding out he is dying.

 Originally scheduled to be theatrically released by Warner Bros.
 Pictures before the COVID-19 pandemic shut down public movie theaters, Walt Disney Studios took over the distribution rights and released the film on their Disney+ streaming service on October 16, 2020.
 The film was removed from Disney+ on May 26, 2023.

 Plot

 In the fall of 2012, Zach Sobiech performs an acoustic rendition of "Sexy and I Know It" to an amused crowd at his school's talent show.
-Zach has been struggling with osteosarcoma and has been receiving regular treatments for it.
+Zach has been struggling with osteosarcoma and receiving regular treatments for it.
 His best friend, Sammy Brown, conspires with him by helping him to write music ("Blueberries").
 Zach manages to ask out fellow student Amy Adamle for a picnic, but before he is able to do so, he begins to have a coughing fit that concerns his mother, Laura, who rushes him to the hospital.
-He has a collapsed lung and emergency surgery is performed on him.
-While they fix his lung, they learn that the treatments are no longer effective and his cancer is now terminal, giving him six to ten months to live.
-Zach tells Sammy and Amy about his diagnosis while he is inspired by his teacher, Milton Weaver, about what he is to do with the rest of his life.
+He has a collapsed lung, and emergency surgery is performed on him.
+While they fix his lung, they learn the treatments are no longer effective and his cancer is now terminal, giving him six to 10 months to live.
+Zach tells Sammy and Amy about his diagnosis while he is inspired by his teacher, Milton Weaver, about what he should do with the rest of his life.

 In the winter of 2012, Zach and his family go to Lourdes, France, in Laura's desperate attempt to summon some kind of miracle for Zach.
-Zach returns home to hang out with Sammy ("Coffee Cup") and learns that she has bought tickets to a Jason Mraz concert.
+Zach returns home to hang out with Sammy ("Coffee Cup") and learns she has bought tickets to a Jason Mraz concert.
 Zach decides to use the opportunity to ask Amy to go to the prom with him, and she accepts ("I'm Yours").
 After having convulsions, Zach goes to Sammy's house in the middle of the night demanding that they form a band.
-Both realize that they have romantic feelings for each other, but that they are incapable of having a full relationship.
-They continue to bond over songwriting ("Fix Me Up") and Sammy posts their music on YouTube which earns them some fame.
-Despite this, Zach is certain that he will fail to achieve anything beyond the video.
+Both realize they have romantic feelings for each other, but that they are incapable of having a full relationship.
+They continue to bond over songwriting ("Fix Me Up"), and Sammy posts their music on YouTube, which earns them some fame.
+Despite this, Zach is certain he will fail to achieve anything beyond the video.
 He is later given encouragement by Mr. Weaver.